Golovaao/monad-bft/README.md

 This should return `{"jsonrpc":"2.0","result":"0x4eaf","id":1}`, which [converts](https://www.rapidtables.com/convert/number/hex-to-decimal.html?x=4EAF) to 20143.

-Please consult the [official RPC docs](https://docs.monad.xyz/reference/) as there are small differences between Monad and Ethereum JSON-RPC.
+Please consult the [official RPC docs](https://docs.monad.xyz/reference/) as there are small differences between Monad and Ethereum JSON-RPC...

 ### Using Cargo